 Elements that contribute to the significance of the place include (but are not limited to):

-- The original form, materials and detailing of the bridge
+- The original external form, materials and detailing.

-- The generally high level of intactness to its original design (including the unpainted state of the face brickwork).
+- The building's generally high level of integrity to its original design (including the unpainted state of the face brickwork).

-- The general absence of modern signage on the bridge and its immediate environs.
+- The general absence of modern signage on and around the building.

 Modern alterations and additions, including the verandah, window frames and awnings on the north elevation, are not significant.